TomTom and Bosch step up joint effort to gain ground in car maps race

-FRANKFURT (Reuters) - Dutch mapmaker TomTom (TOM2.AS) has deepened its partnership in high-definition mapping with German auto supplier Robert Bosch [ROBG.UL] to refine the technology crucial for autonomous driving.
+FRANKFURT, July 21 (Reuters) - Dutch mapmaker TomTom has deepened its partnership in high-definition mapping with German auto supplier Robert Bosch to refine the technology crucial for autonomous driving.

 “By the end of 2015 we want to have new high-precision maps for automated driving for all freeways and freeway-like roads in Germany,” said Jan Maarten de Vries, TomTom’s vice-president of automotive operations.